BeckSM64/Louie-Hero/README.md

   - Added beam at the start of the level since coasters don't work

 I baked in debug mode for now so people can mess around with it and just skip the unbeatable levels, but currently working on fixing those issues

+# Special Thanks
+- Thanks to CedarBranch for their help with removing the Bomberman model from Louie's back and fixing the crash on entering the exit beam in Move Stone
+- Thanks to .Coockie and everyone in the BomberHack server for help with N64 ASM hacking in general

 # Questions
 If you have questions or need help generating the ROM, you can contact me directly